Fordcois/crown-cryptic/README.md

 ### Keyboard Delete Button
 While you can currently overwrite letters, many similar online games offer a way to delete characters.
 We should implement this functionality.
 It should work similarly to the keyboard letter function but decrease the selected index to move the cursor backward.

-### Development of Clues & Letters

-Currently, players can request the definition as a clue, and there's functionality to track the number of letters requested.
-Both are displayed in the solved puzzle pop-up, but these features need further development.

-#### Clues - COMPLETE
-The clue for the puzzle will consist of giving the definition.
-This should be styled as in the FIGMA mockup.
-One approach to achieve this is to have a function that takes the question and the definition and returns the clue as three strings: (PreDefinition)(Definition), and (PostDefinition).
-CSS styles can then be applied to the definition depending on whether the clue is revealed.
-Given the structure of cryptic crossword puzzles, either the pre or post definition will often be blank.
-This approach allows for targeted CSS application within the clue.

-#### Letters
-Currently, there is no system beyond counting the letters.
-This needs to be implemented.
-Given letters also need to be distinguished and unchangeable.
-This could be stored in a separate array, and when a letter is attempted to be updated, if the GivenLetterIndex is in the array, no change occurs.

-### Discussions
-#### How Should Letters Be Given?
-- **Randomized**: This can be unfair as each clue might not be the same for each player depending on the letters given meaning that 3 clues for one player may be different to using 3 clues for another player.
-- **Patterned**: Consistent for each player, although not necessarily useful in solving the clue.
-- **Player Selection**: Adds an element of skill as players choose which letter to ask for - After discussion this is probably the one we will move forward with

 ### Functionality for Displaying a Different Question Each Day
 The site should display a different question daily.
 To achieve this, we can track the date the site went live and subtract the current date from this to use the number of days as an index in our JSON.